git-steven/git-steven.github.io/_posts/2026-03-19-geometry-coupling-part-1.md

 * 🔗 A feature that should have been isolated to one component suddenly required edits across seemingly-unrelated code; models, controllers, helpers, serializers, background jobs, etc.

 _Then the real symptoms appeared:_
-* 🧟 Engineers no longer feel productive
+* 🧟 Engineers no longer felt productive
 * 👥 New engineers joined the team and couldn't make heads or tails of the system.
 * ⛓️ Bug fixes triggered unrelated failures.
-* 🐞🐞🐞 A “small refactor” broke three features nobody expected to be connected.
+* 🐞🐞🐞 A "small refactor" broke three features nobody expected to be connected.
 * ☣ Every change started to feel dangerous.

-## Architecture and Coupling
+## ⛓️ Architecture and Coupling
-Eventually they hire an architect, who spends some time with the codebase(s) and running various tools
+Eventually they hired an architect, who spent some time with the codebases and running various tools

-> Your problem isn’t Rails.
+> Your problem isn't Rails.
 Your problem is **coupling**.

 All the software engineers had heard of this, of course, but thought of it as a _qualitative_ measurement.
 It may have come up a few times since, but had never been _exactly quantified_.
 Now here it is in the real world.

 The application had quietly evolved into something **infamous**:

-### A Tightly Coupled Monolith
+### 🏢 A Tightly Coupled Monolith
 >  It's a simple complex system.
 Because it's simple, it's prone to cascades, and because it's complex, you can't predict what's going to fail.
 Or how. -- _"The Expanse"_

 **Note:** _Coupling can still be a huge problem even if the software in question is **not** a monolith_